ASamadKhan/AdvancedLaneFinding/README.md

 `drawlane` function Draw Curvature Radius and Distance from Center Data onto the Original Image in the Jupyter notebook.
 The image below is an example of the results of the draw_lane function:

 ![alt text][image12]
-`draw_data` function, which writes text identifying the curvature radius and vehicle position data onto the original image:
+<br />`draw_data` function, which writes text identifying the curvature radius and vehicle position data onto the original image:<br />
 ![alt_text][image13]

 ---